silvacms/documentation/source/silva/buildout/extending.rst

      products +=
          ${svn-extra:location}

-  Like for tarball-distribution, you can refer more than one SVN URL.
+  Also just like for tarball-distributions, you can refer more than one SVN URL.

   .. note::

-     We don't recommend to *trunk* version of any SVN repository if you want to setup an instance for production, but *tag*.
+     We recommend not to use a *trunk* version of any software SVN repository if you want to setup a production instance.
+Best practice is to use a *tag* version of the software.

 * Software packaged as a Python egg:

-  You simply reference them in your ``instance`` section:
+  Simply reference the packages in your ``instance`` section:

   .. code-block:: ini